 Everyone has been touched by the challenges brought on by COVID-19, but Mitchell College senior Rhodejah Pettiford uses them to make a difference in the lives of others every day.

-Rhodejah is spending the summer working at Beechwood, a rehabilitation and long-term care facility in New London, where her main responsibility is to help out with family visits to patients during the pandemic.
+Rhodejah works at Beechwood, a rehabilitation and long-term care facility in New London, where her main responsibility is to help out with family visits to patients during the pandemic.

 “When families come to visit, they can’t go into the building because no one is allowed inside except for staff.
 It’s my job to bring the patient outside to families and be there as a chaperone, making sure everyone is following CDC guidelines, such as masks on, distancing six feet apart and wiping down surfaces.
 If a patient is in isolation and can’t go outside, families talk to their loved one through a baby monitor, so I get gowned up, put on safety glasses, a mask and gloves, and help the patient with the monitor.
 It’s a process and a hard time for everybody.”

 Rhodejah, who is in the Honors Program studying psychology, with plans to pursue a master’s in clinical psychology, says the one thing she doesn’t like about her job is having to keep family members separated from each other.

 “Telling a family member that they can’t hug or kiss their mother, father, brother, or uncle is hard, and some people drive a long way to visit.
 They only have 30 minutes to spend together each visit, and I don’t feel like that’s a long time when you talk to your family.
 Sometimes a patient is defiant and doesn’t want to wear a mask.
 Some patients can’t hear well because of the masks and don’t know sign language, so that’s a barrier to work around.
 Coronavirus is so challenging.
 Even the little stuff you might not have an issue with, but others do, is eye-opening.”